 1. Improve your credit score

-- Pay your bills on time.
+- Make payments on time.
 The largest component of a credit score is whether you pay your bills on time, so being consistent in this area is critical, says McBride.

 - Don’t close old accounts.
 Closing old accounts you’ve paid off lowers your amount of overall available credit and credit age.